 Can we expect growth from Kirby?Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
 Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company’s future expectations.
-Though in the case of Kirby, it is expected to deliver a highly negative earnings growth in the next few years, which doesn’t help build up its investment thesis.
-It appears that risk of future uncertainty is high, at least in the near term.
+However, with an extremely negative double-digit change in profit expected over the next couple of years, near-term growth is certainly not a driver of a buy decision.
+It seems like high uncertainty is on the cards for Kirby, at least in the near future.

 What this means for you:

 Are you a shareholder?
 Currently, KEX appears to be trading around its fair value, but given the uncertainty from negative returns in the future, this could be the right time to reduce the risk in your portfolio.
 Is your current exposure to the stock optimal for your total portfolio?
 And is the opportunity cost of holding a negative-outlook stock too high?
 Before you make a decision on the stock, take a look at whether its fundamentals have changed.

 Are you a potential investor?
 If you’ve been keeping an eye on KEX for a while, now may not be the most advantageous time to buy, given it is trading around its fair value.
 The stock appears to be trading at fair value, which means there’s less benefit from mispricing.
 In addition to this, the negative growth outlook increases the risk of holding the stock.
 However, there are also other important factors we haven’t considered today, which can help crystalize your views on KEX should the price fluctuate below its true value.